MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

 ### Enable preapproval for Team RSC

-You can check the current state of your Team RSC configurations by using the `Get-MgBetaTeamsRscConfiguration` and `Set-MgBetaTeamRscConfiguration` cmdlets.
+You can check the current state of your Team RSC configurations by using `Get-MgBetaTeamsRscConfiguration` and `Set-MgBetaTeamRscConfiguration` cmdlets.

 1. `Get-MgBetaTeamRscConfiguration`
 1. `Set-MgBetaTeamRscConfiguration -State EnabledForPreApprovedAppsOnly`

 ## Create a preapproval

 You can create a preapprovals to preapprove RSC permissions against certain sensitivity labels in your tenant.
-This means you can dictate what data RSC-enabled apps have access to.
+You can dictate what data RSC-enabled apps have access to.
 In this section, we'll create a preapproval without a sensitivity label for use with any sensitivity group, and with a sensitivity label for use against certain data.
 To create a preapproval, ensure that you have the following information:

 1. The Teams App ID of the app you wish to preapprove.
 2. The RSC permissions associated with the app you want to preapprove.